 Email forwarding practice can be beneficial when you want someone else to receive and respond to your email in your absence.
 In other cases, it may not be desirable.
-So, let’s check how to prevent email forwarding in Outlook on PC.
+So, let’s check how to prevent email forwarding in Outlook on Windows computers.

 Stop email forwarding in Outlook

 Forwarding mail can be defined as the exercise of re-sending mail from one mailbox to another.
 Although good for the sender, it can be confusing for recipients as the email you forward will show two addresses.
 This can cause issues.
 So, it’s a better idea to prevent email forwarding.
 Like other popular email services, Microsoft Outlook offers a way to its users to prevent email forwarding.
 Here’s how!

 Let’s cover the process in a bit detail now.

 1] Open Microsoft Outlook Account

 Launch Microsoft Outlook application and log in to your account.

 Next, click on the ‘New Email’ button, located just below the ‘File’ tab.

 When the Message window opens, type something in the main body of the window and switch to the ‘Options’ tab.